 She has been recognized by Meredith College as a Distinguished Alumna and by East Carolina University as an Outstanding Woman of ECU.

-Currently, she serves as vice chair of the Executive Board and on the Audit Committee for the National Association of Independent Colleges and Universities (NAICU), and on the Executive Board of the North Carolina Campus Compact.
-She is the Treasurer of the North Carolina Independent Colleges and Universities (NCICU).
+Currently, she is vice chair of the Executive Board and serves on the Audit Committee and the Administrative Committee for the National Association of Independent Colleges and Universities (NAICU).
+She also serves on the Executive Board of the North Carolina Campus Compact and is the Treasurer of the North Carolina Independent Colleges and Universities (NCICU).
 She serves on the Presidents’ Council of the Cooperating Raleigh Colleges and on the Presidents' Council of USA South, Meredith's athletic conference.
 In addition, she is a member of the Raleigh Chamber of Commerce Board of Directors.